openfoodfacts/openfoodfacts-infrastructure/docs/prod-architecture.md

 ## Network

 All application must talk to each other using the internal network.
-To talk between machine every communication should go through Stunnel or https.
+To talk between machines, every communication should go through Stunnel or https.

 Stunnel has the advantage to conduct any TCP stream (not UDP, sadly).
 No need to add specific firewall rules, Stunnel use an authentication.